 And for those we found Villa Market and Tops to have really good prices.

-When you come to Thailand, buy alcohol at the duty-free on the way in!
+When you come to Thailand, buy alcohol at the duty-free shops of the international airport terminals on your way in!

 You’re allowed to bring up to 1 liter per person (but you can try to bring more, they usually don’t check).